Paddleboard and kayak rental companies preparing for big Fourth of July weekend

 “I just love that first time experience when people really get to get out there,” Sturn said.

-“That's one of my favorite things is like getting reviews or hearing people after they took one of our boards out knowing that they had a great time on the water with friends,” Portener said.
+“That's one of my favorite things is like, getting reviews or hearing people after they took one of our boards out, knowing that they had a great time on the water with friends,” Portner said.